 Windows and window screens

 Windows are essential to fix before the summer season because broken windows or torn window screens can lead to bugs and insects inside the house.
-Also, if there is a significant break in a window, it can be a safety hazard to the ones living inside the home.
 Not only do windows prevent insects from entering the home, but they also stop dangerous weather conditions from affecting the interior of the house.

-In conclusion, there are many ways to prepare a house for the summer.
-Cleaning out the gutters, repairing broken shingles, replacing broken windows and restoring broken siding are important steps to prevent damage to a home and keep it looking nice.
-An easy way to maintain the roof, windows, siding, and gutters is to do frequent cleanings with gentle but effective tools.
-Furthermore, checking around the exterior of the house after extreme weather conditions, such as wind, hail, and rain, makes it easier for homeowners to see when the damage occurred.
+In conclusion, it is important to check and clean your gutters, shingles, windows and siding to prevent damage to a home and keep it looking nice.
+Furthermore, checking around the exterior of the house after extreme weather conditions, such as wind, hail and rain, makes it easier for homeowners to see when the damage occurred.
 This gives homeowners optimal time to fix or replace the damaged materials.